Arachni/arachni/README.md

 ## License

-<a href="https://github.com/Arachni/arachni/blob/master/LICENSE.md">Dual-licensed (Apache License v2.0/Commercial)</a>
+Dual-licensed (Apache License v2.0/Commercial) -- please see the _LICENSE_ file for more information.

 ## Disclaimer